-The Department of Internal Medicine has a critical mass of National Institute of Alcohol Abuse and Alcoholism-funded investigators who have created a separate summer undergraduate research program that will focus on exposing students to alcohol research.
-Students who elect to participate in SUARP will participate in all SURP activities complimented by a specialized seminar series hosted by the faculty of the Alcohol Interest Group (AIG) and will participate in a journal club organized for the alcohol research students.
+The Department of Internal Medicine has a critical mass of National Institute of Alcohol Abuse and Alcoholism-funded investigators who have created a separate summer undergraduate research program that focuses on alcohol research.
+Students who elect to participate in SUARP will participate in all SURP activities complemented by a seminar series hosted by the faculty of the Alcohol Interest Group (AIG) and a journal club organized for the alcohol research students.

 This program includes a $4,000 stipend and funding for transportation.
 Minority students are encouraged to apply.